Eigenvalues of the Kohn Laplacian and deformations of pseudohermitian structures on CR manifolds: Introduction

 \end{corollary}

-Subsequent results of this paper establish the 1-sided differentiability of the $\lambda_k$-functionals and the criticality of the pseudohermitian structures with respect to 1-parameter (smooth or analytic) deformations.
+Subsequent results of this paper establish the one-sided differentiability of $\lambda_k$-functionals and the criticality of pseudohermitian structures with respect to 1-parameter (smooth or analytic) deformations.
 Namely, let $e^{u_t} \theta$ be an analytic deformation of the pseudohermtian structure.
-For each $k\geq 1$, the function $t \mapsto \lambda_k(\theta_t)$ is differentiable at almost every $t$, but it may fail to be differentiable at certain point.
-However, by a simple adaptation of the perturbation theory for unbounded self-adjoint operators with compact resolvent of Rellich-Alekseevsky-Kriegl-Losik-Michor, see F. Rellich \cite{FR}, D. Alekseevski \& A. Kriegl \& M. Losik \& P.W.
+For each $k\geq 1$, the function $t \mapsto \lambda_k(\theta_t)$ is differentiable at almost every $t$, but it may fail to be differentiable at certain points.
+However, by an adaptation of the perturbation theory for unbounded self-adjoint operators with compact resolvent of Rellich--Alekseevsky--Kriegl--Losik--Michor, see F. Rellich \cite{FR}, D. Alekseevski \& A. Kriegl \& M. Losik \& P.W.
 Michor \cite{AKL}, and A. Kriegl \& P.W.
 Michor \cite{KM03}, we prove that the function $t \mapsto \lambda_k(\theta_t)$ admits left-sided and right-sided derivatives at $t=0$.
-The left and right derivatives can be expressed in terms of the eigenvalues of a certain Hermitian form defined as follows: Let
+The left and right derivatives can be expressed in terms of the eigenvalues of the Hermitian form defined as follows: Let

 and